 GradDip Counselling, BPolSci (IR), MACA

 Kate is a registered counsellor with the Australian Counselling Association having completed a Post Graduate Diploma in Counselling through the University of Southern Queensland.
 Prior to completing her counselling qualification, she trained as a Doula (professional pregnancy and birth support) supporting women and their families through the pregnancy, birth and post-partum period.
+Kate gained experience in the NDIS community sector delivering mental health interventions for a wide range of conditions both as a therapist assistant and then as a counsellor.
 She has worked for several years with individuals and families experiencing complex mental health issues or experiencing significant life transitions and changes.

-Taking an integrative approach to counselling, Kate’s practice includes models from Cognitive Behavioural Therapy, Compassion Focussed Therapy, Attachment Theory, Trauma Informed Counselling, Gottman Family and Relationship theory, Dialectic Behavioural Therapy and Internal Family Systems Therapy.
+Taking an integrative approach to counselling, Kate’s practice includes models from Cognitive Behavioural Therapy, Internal Family Systems Therapy, Compassion Focussed Therapy, Acceptance and Commitment therapy, Solution Focussed Therapy, Gottman Family and Relationship theory.
+Kate offers an inclusive space for every person and their story.

-In her spare time (when she is not mothering two boys and teaching children’s wellbeing classes) Kate loves to read books, get out into nature and try her hand at creative endeavours.
+Alongside her private practice, Kate works as a mental health clinician in aged care providing counselling services to residents of aged care facilities - something that has been a highlight of her career.
+In her spare time (when she is not mothering two boys) Kate loves to read books, get out into nature and try her hand at creative endeavours.

 Private Insurance Rebates are not currently offered.